majastamenic/ComputerGraphics/README.md

-# RacunarskaGrafika
+# Shooting range

-Projekat - Racunarska Grafika
+- Shooting range represents a project from the subject computer graphics in Faculty of Technical Sciences.